-The College for Congregational Development (CCD) is an intensive two-year program designed for teams of lay and clergy leaders to develop leadership skills for parish growth and health.
-Based in the academic disciplines of congregational and organizational development, CCD is also rooted in the identity, doctrine, discipline, and worship of the Episcopal Church.
+The College for Congregational Development (CCD) is an intensive two-year program designed for teams of lay and clergy leaders to develop leadership skills and tools for parish growth and health.
+Based in the academic disciplines of congregational and organization development, CCD is also rooted in the identity, doctrine, discipline, and worship of the Episcopal Church.

-CCD is recommended by the Office of Congregational Vitality for parishes facing serious challenges and that have decided they are ready to do the work to change.
-Parishes either holding steady or thriving, but still looking for further growth, should also consider CCD.
-Parishes going through a sudden trauma or crisis are not the best candidates for CCD.
-The Canon for Ministry or one of our Consultants will assist such congregations through the crisis before they consider CCD.
+CCD is recommended by the Office of Congregational Vitality to help churches become more faithful, effective, and healthy.
+Parishes going through sudden trauma or crisis are not the best candidates for CCD.
+The Canon for Ministry or another consultant will assist such congregations through the crisis before they consider CCD.

 The Diocesan Stewardship Commission has a team of consultants who can help create or improve your stewardship program.
 Feel free to contact one of them.